C4ptainCrunch/thesis/source/index.rst

   The resulting board after South played 4 in :numref:`Fig %s <fig:pre_capture>`.
-Pits 2' and 3' will be captured.
+Pits 2' and 3' in red will be captured.